thomas87920386/hand-eye-calibration/README.md

 # hand-eye-calibration
 The Matlab script for hand-eye calibration

+First, you need to download all the scripts in this repository into a folder, which will be the project folder.
+Subsequently, check the "configuration.m", it will show the needed folder, file or data for the project.

 1. main_compute_hand_eye.m:
 The script is used to compute the hand-eye transformation and can compute the mean error between the reprojection point and ground truth.